dmnfarrell/dmnfarrell.github.io/_posts/2020-04-02-ecdc-covid19-dashboard-panel.markdown

 ## Run the server locally

-You can now save this code in a Python script and at the end append this line:
+You can either use a Jupyter notebook or save this code in a Python script.
+In either you need to append this line:

 ```python
 app.servable()